Back to blog

 The digital signature is mathematically unique to each invoice and impossible to forge.

-3. QR Code Linking to FTA Records
+3. FTA QR Code

 • The invoice's authenticity